OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/overview.md

 weight: 1
 ---

-Artificial Intelligence (AI) is here, and OpenNebula is ready to provide the solutions required for your cloud deployment.
-Here you find the guidance through the process of establishing and validating a high-performance AI infrastructure using OpenNebula.
-All details cover everything from foundational hardware planning to automated deployment and final performance validation.
+The AI transformation is underway, and OpenNebula provides the critical cloud solutions essential for successful large-scale deployment.
+Empower your enterprise AI Factory with a scalable, secure, and flexible private cloud solution, built on open-source technology for maximum customization and efficiency.

+Configure and validate a high-performance AI infrastructure using OpenNebula.
+Here you will find all the details from foundational hardware planning to automated deployment and final performance validation.
 Following this guide you can:

 1. Find about the minimum hardware and network infrastructure necessary for your AI Factory.
 It also serves as a critical reference for advanced users, noting that while OpenNebula supports specialized high-performance architectures like Infiniband, SpectrumX, NVLink, and Scaleway, deployment for these environments is not automated and requires customized configuration.
 2. Follow comprehensive instructions for deploying your entire OpenNebula cloud using OneDeploy.
 This guide outlines the requirements and procedures for successful deployment across both local and general cloud environments.